-In order to build a system that takes advantage of all these phenomena, we designed a unique system that comprises a proprietary waterproof VR headset, a flotation band with an elastic tether attached to weight at the shallow end of any pool.
+In order to build a system that takes advantage of all these phenomena, we designed a unique system that comprises a proprietary waterproof virtual reality headset, a flotation band with an elastic tether attached to weight at the shallow end of any pool.
 We call this system DIVR and it takes advantage of all the effects mentioned to enable a more calm, meditative experience that promotes curiosity and awe, giving users a completely unparalleled sense of presence.

 Our headset uses a patent pending technology to use water as part of the magnification medium, which keeps the headset neutrally buoyant by flooding it with water, and has a built in sound system that transfers the sound through the water as well as through the headset using bone conduction.
 This headset is now in its third generation and we have been making it more ergonomic and easier to use with every tweak.
 The tension in the tether is calibrated to allow a certain degree of free roaming that allows users to swim around, but keeps them within a certain radius and prevents them from coming in contact with other users or the sides of the pool.
 The flotation band keeps users from having to constantly make movements to stay afloat.
 The entire system can be put in place and removed within minutes.

 Finally, floating in water seems to interrupt the vestibular system or the inner ear’s ability to sense orientation, acceleration and velocity, probably due to the lack of gravity while floating.
 This effect is currently used in aquatic physiotherapy to treat vestibular dysfunctions such as vertigo and dizziness.
 In effect it means that aquatic virtual reality users feel no motion sickness when there are velocity and position changes in the virtual world, as there is no cognitive dissonance associated with it, since the inner ear does not have the ability to make this comparison in water.